Master Product Photography Lighting Techniques: The Essential Guide

 • Ideal for showcasing products on surfaces, overhead lights can simulate natural lighting conditions.

-example of overhead lights
+overhead studio lights

 Step 3: Setting the Scene